What Is an Introvert? – Definition of an Introvert

 Many introverts are good listeners and like to observe the social situation rather than being a very active talker.
 Thus, some may perceive that an introverted person is antisocial and doesn’t like being around other people.
 We introverts know, this is not always true.
 Introverts like to be around other people too, but not for too long and usually we like to listen and think first.

 Introverts are often referred to as antisocial, awkward, nerdy, unfriendly, shy and withdrawn people.
 While these characteristics may be true for some introverts, for some they are merely misconceptions because of their introverted personality.
 Being an introvert doesn’t automatically mean that this somewhat quiet person is antisocial and doesn’t like other people.

 Being an introvert doesn’t mean that we, the introverted people are just shy or antisocial or that we are behaving unfriendly when we don’t talk all the time.
 We introverts need and want other people in our lives too family, relatives, friends, colleagues, etc. The difference between the extroverted people and introverts is that we introverts need more time to spend on our own.
 We need time to think and dwell in our own thoughts.
 Many of us introverts need a lot of time to spend alone compared to many extroverts who quite often get energy and thus enjoy time spent on social situations.
 We introverts are not being antisocial, when we leave the party early or do not show up at all, we just might be needing our own time to recharge at that moment.

 Is It Normal to Be an Introvert?

-Yes!
-Being an introvert is completely normal and it has been estimated that around 30–50 percent of the population are introverts, but the estimates vary a lot.
+Yes, it is perfectly normal to be an introvert!
+Being an introvert is completely normal and it has been estimated that around 30–50 percent of the population are introverts.
+The estimates vary a lot.
 Being an introvert doesn’t mean that you are somehow abnormal, antisocial, shy or misfit by definition.